About Dr. Van Sickle

 Within a decade there may be as many as 80 navigational satellites in orbit.
 What will that mean from the user’s point of view?

-Coordinates and Geodesy
+Coordinates and Reference Frames

 Coordinates?
 Press a few buttons on a computer and they are automatically imported, exported, rotated, translated, collated, annotated and served up in any format you choose with no trouble at all.
 There really is nothing to it.
 Why have a seminar about coordinates?